Mazda CX-6e: Powertrain

 The EZ-60 uses the same powertrain as the Deepal S07, which has the option to use a 175 kW electric motor for the EV.
 The range extender models pair a 1.5-liter JL473QJ engine serving as a generator with a 190. kW motor with power supplied by a 31.73 kWh LFP battery pack.
 The electric motor is placed at the rear for both EV and EREV models.

 Markets

-The EZ-60 will be marketed as the Mazda CX-6e in Europe, with sales expected to begin after the Chinese market launch.
+Australia

+The CX-6e went on sale in Australia on 11 April 2026, with customer deliveries commenced in September 2026.
+It is available with two variants: GT and Azami, both variants are powered by the 77.9 kWh battery pack.

+China

+In China, the EZ-60 is available with three battery electric and three range extended variants, each named Base, Pro, and Max, regardless of powertrain.

+Europe

+The vehicle was introduced in Europe at the Brussels Motor Show on 9 January 2026, as the Mazda CX-6e.

 Sales

-After opening at Auto Shanghai on April 23, the EZ-60 received 10,060 fully refundable pre-orders in 48 hours, surpassed 20,000 pre-orders on May 16, and surpassed 30,000 pre-orders on June 24.
+After opening at Auto Shanghai on 23 April, the EZ-60 received 10,060 fully refundable pre-orders in 48 hours, surpassed 20,000 pre-orders on 16 May, and surpassed 30,000 pre-orders on 24 June.